Homicide vs Murder: Legal Meaning, Gravity of Offences and Legal Ramifications (2024)

 For instance, if a person acts as a getaway driver in a bank robbery and someone is killed during the robbery, the driver can also be charged with murder.

 Additionally, the law recognises the principle of “joint enterprise” or “accomplice liability,” where individuals involved in planning, aiding, and abetting a crime share responsibility for the consequences, including any resulting deaths.
-The degree of involvement and the specific circ*mstances dictate the charges and subsequent penalties.
+The degree of involvement and the specific circumstances dictate the charges and subsequent penalties.

 How does a lawful killing differ from an unlawful killing?